 13.12 The Principal, by its own efforts and at its own cost, shall check availability of risks for infringements of patents owned by third parties acting in IRI as the result of rendering the Services by the Contractor envisaged in Article 2 of this Contract, and incur risks and liability for promptness, quality and completeness of the mentioned infringements revealing, and the Contractor, should the Principal notify it on such infringements revealing, shall undertake to take measures for their elimination and Services rendering legalization.

+Obligations of the Parties stipulated by the present Article shall be valid within 3 (three) years after expiration of BNPP service life.

 The Contractor, as concerns all its services, shall be responsible for and shall indemnify and hold the Principal harmless from all charges, expenses, including legal fees, losses or damages which may arise in connection with any claim, action or charge based on the grounds that the Principal or the Contractor or their representatives have in any way violated or infringed any patents or other intellectual property rights of third parties.
 The Contractor shall at its own costs acquire, if necessary, intellectual property rights and patent or licenses in order to authorize lawful use of the services.

-Obligations of the Parties stipulated by the present Article shall be valid within 3 (three) years after expiration of BNPP service life.

 Guarantyandwarranty